darianrosebrook/portfolio/_posts/articles/2016-12-01-year-zero-of-a-designer.md

 * Get some good podcasts in like [MegaMaker](http://megamaker.co/podcast), [Late Nights with Trav and Los](http://travandlos.com), and even though there's only one free one to listen to each week, [The seanwes Podcast](http://seanwes.com/podcast) is still a great podcast too.
 * Look for great articles from [invision](blog.invisionapp.com), [A List Apart](http://alistapart.com/articles), and [me \*Wink*]({{site.baseurl/articles}})

 You are in control of what you know.
 Do what you will with what I have just given.

 ## You have value.
 You matter to people.
 And you have "oh so much to learn."

-#### So get out there and create.
+#### Get out there and be creative.